xcart/xcart-docs/_pages/kb_en/multivendor/trusted_nontrusted_vendors/trusted_nontrusted_admin_experience/reviewing_the_products_of_nontrusted_vendors.md

 To decline the publication of the product, the store administrator will need to click the **Decline product** button.
 Leaving a comment for the vendor is optional.

-Approving or declining the publication of a product triggers an email notification to the vendor to notify them of the product status change.
+Approving or declining the publication of a product triggers an {% link "email notification" ref_2x7CPLIC %} to the vendor to notify them of the product status change.
 If the administrator has chosen to leave a comment, the comment is sent to the vendor along with the email notification.